Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 - Patients Willing to Accept a Linear Scar: FUT leaves a thin, horizontal scar in the donor area, making it best for individuals who keep their hair longer (Grade 3 or higher length).
 This scar is effectively concealed with the trichophytic closure technique.

 - People Looking for a Cost-Effective Hair Transplant: FUT provides more grafts per session at a lower cost compared to other methods.
-It is cheaper than FUE for large-scale restoration and typically requires fewer sessions for full coverage.
+It is cheaper than FUE for large-scale restoration and requires fewer sessions for full coverage.

 Who Is NOT a Good Candidate for FUT?

 People with poor donor hair density are not good candidates for FUT.
 They often fail to yield enough grafts through the strip method.
 Those with tight scalp elasticity experience excessive tension during closure, which results in wider, more visible scars.
 Individuals who prefer very short hairstyles are dissatisfied, as the linear scar left behind becomes noticeable when the hair is shaved.
-Additionally, patients with certain scalp conditions—such as psoriasis or dermatitis—face complications in healing.
+Additionally, patients with certain scalp conditions, such as psoriasis or dermatitis, face complications in healing.
 Lastly, individuals who are unwilling to accept a permanent scar should consider alternative hair restoration methods, as FUT inherently leaves a linear scar in the donor area.

 Are FUT Hair Transplants Permanent?